 -Srivastava et al. Dropout: a simple way to prevent neural networks from overfitting.
 The Journal of Machine Learning Research, 15:1929-58, 2014.

 Since Darwin, there have been two main ways of thinking about the fundamental nature of mutation and thus about how evolution happens.
 One has been random mutation and natural selection.
-According to it, the causes of mutation include factors like radiation, replication errors and oxidative stress, and are not important for our understanding of how evolution happens at the fundamental level.
+According to it, the causes of mutation include radiation, replication errors, oxidative stress, etc. and are not important for our understanding of how evolution happens at the fundamental level.
 The second view, Lamarckism, argues that the organism can respond with beneficial genetic change directly to its immediate environment, but has difficulties explaining evolution beyond limited cases.

-Livnat's theory of Interaction-based Evolution argues instead that complex genetic influences affect the probabilities of origination of mutations in a mutation-specific manner, and that these complex genetic influences are shaped by gradual adaptive evolution and vice-versa.
+Livnat's theory of Interaction-based Evolution argues instead that complex genetic interactions affect the probabilities of origination of mutations in a mutation-specific manner, and that these complex genetic influences are shaped by gradual adaptive evolution and vice-versa.
 This theory is distinct from the modifier theory of mutation rates in that it argues for genetic influences on mutation rates that are complex and mutation specific.
-We are now testing this theory empirically using novel, advanced methodologies.
-Links to our results will be posted upon publication.
+We have been testing this theory empirically using novel, advanced methodologies.
+See our recent paper published in Genome Research, showing that the malaria-resistant HbS mutation originates more rapidly in the gene and in the population where it is of adaptive significance, thus providing first evidence of mutation origination that cannot be explained by traditional theory.

 The study of mutational mechanisms is important not only for evolutionary biology but also for other fields, such as cancer.
 Cancer is a disease caused by mutations, and a better understanding of the fundamental nature of mutation may lead to further insights on cancer.